portsoc/hangman-in-branches/README.md

 ### Serve the website

 To serve the website, we need to distinguish between what resources are for the server and what is for the client.
-So we have made client folder which includes:
+So we have made a client folder that includes:

 ```
 client/